higherkindness/mu-scala/docs/src/main/tut/schema-evolution/avro.md

 #### O: Renaming a field

-It will require to keep the previous name and type with a default value, and then, adding a new field with the same type.
+It's also safe in Avro, the server responses don't include the parameter names inside and they will be ignored when the data is serialized and sent through the wire.

 * Before: